Callme2YC/Caf-Anima-Matris-Project/Chatbots/README.md

 ## Introduction

 The two chatbots are designed to estimate the SCA score for coffee beans based on specific conditions during the fermentation and drying processes.
-The chatbots facilitate interaction with the predictive models, allowing users to input necessary data and receive accurate predictions.
-This guide provides a brief overview of the chatbots, highlighting their features and the reasons for developing separate chatbots for each fermentation method.
+They facilitate interaction with predictive models, allowing users to input necessary data and receive accurate predictions.
+This guide provides an overview of the chatbots, highlighting their features and the rationale for developing separate chatbots for each fermentation method.

 ## Before running the chatbot, please make sure you have followed the YouTube Video to download Anaconda, and be able to use Jupyter Notebook on you laptop.
 (YouTube Video link: https://www.youtube.com/watch?v=drbaFALFKDg).